artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

 Ignore all Ubuntu upgrade proposal windows, Guest Additions, PlatformIO, etc. that open automatically on the VM.

 ## Simulators and Example Projects
-Inside the Virtual Machine, download the following file and unzip it in the VM home: [SimulatorsAndProjects](https://drive.google.com/file/d/1hbCSFmjIoGmXq4r5G12_AMUKezHXA6A-/view?usp=sharing).
+Once the Virtual Machine (VM) is installed in your system, you will do all work inside it.
+So, inside the VM, download the following file and unzip it in the VM home: [SimulatorsAndProjects](https://drive.google.com/file/d/1hbCSFmjIoGmXq4r5G12_AMUKezHXA6A-/view?usp=sharing).

 To do this you can open a file explorer, move the downloaded file to the OS home, and click on the file with the right mouse button and then “Extract Here”.